vicramon/vim-tutorial/chapters/motions.md

 <div><textarea>
 Type fb on the beginning of this line.
 It should take you to the first b.

+Hit ; to go to the next b.
+Hit , to go back.

+Notice how ; and , won't take you to another line.
 </textarea></div>

 ### t is for till

-Next let's talk about `t`. `t` is like `f`, but it takes you up *till* the character you search for.
+`t` is like `f`, but it takes you up *till* the character you search for.

 `t<character>` moves you to the spot immediately before the next occurrence of `<character>` (think "t is till")

 <div><textarea>
 Type tb on the beginning of this line.
-It should take you to immediately before the first b.

 Type ; to go to the next b.
 Type , to go to the previous b.

-Note that f and t will only look for the character on the current line.
+Type t. to go to the first . on this line

+Type t) to go to the first ) on this line

+Type ta to go to the first a on this line
 </textarea></div>

-More examples:

-`t.`

-`t)`

-`ta`

 `f` and `t` are some of the most useful motions.
 You'll see their true power once we combine them with actions in future chapters.